-After being sent this to try from The Decorators Forum UK, I thought I’d give it ago.
+After being sent this WRX satinwood to try from The Decorators Forum UK, I thought I’d give it ago.
 I had much trepidation because it was a brand I’d never heard of.

 WRX Trade Satinwood is a fully water-based acrylic satinwood which is suitable for interior woodwork only.
 It contains no alkyd in it at all so, it should never turn yellow.
-Available in white and in 2.5 or 5L tins, either directly from TopDec Brush with Brian or WRX directly.
+Available online and several other paint outlets.
+Click here to see online prices.

-WRX Trade Satinwood is self-undercoating over old oil-based coatingds, touch dry after an hour and recoat after 6 hours, meaning it is possible to apply more than one coat in a day.
+This satinwood is self-undercoating over old oil-based coatings, touch dry after an hour and recoat after 6 hours, meaning it is possible to apply more than one coat in a day.
 As with all products of this type, it will carry on curing for a week or so after you’ve applied the paint.

 I was asked to try this out by spray and rather than using my airless, Idecided to put it through my Qtech Q5.